Ctenotus hilli

-Ctenotus hilli, also known commonly as Hill's ctenotus and the Top-end lowlands ctenotus, is a species of lizard in the subfamily Sphenomorphinae of the family Scincidae (skinks).
-The species is endemic to the Northern Territory in Australia.
+Ctenotus hilli, also known commonly as Hill's ctenotus or the Top-End lowlands ctenotus, is a species of lizard in the subfamily Sphenomorphinae of the family Scincidae.
+The species is endemic to the Northern Territory.

 Etymology

 The specific name, hilli, is in honor of Australian zoologist Gerald Freer Hill (1880–1954).

 Habitat

 The preferred natural habitats of C. hilli are forest and vegetated coastal dunes.

 Description

 C. hilli has five digits on each of its four feet.